lennon7c7/Add-Text-to-Images/README.md

 ## Future Improvements
 - Add more text customization options, such as text alignment and presets.
-- Dragging needs to be fixed for touchscreen devices

 ## License
 See the LICENSE file for details.